Allocator (C++): Requirements

 The above code uses the placement new syntax, and calls the destructor directly.

 Allocators should be copy-constructible.
 An allocator for objects of type T can be constructed from an allocator for objects of type U. If an allocator, A, allocates a region of memory, R, then R can only be deallocated by an allocator that compares equal to A.

+Allocators are required to supply a template class member rebind: